 September 13 2016

-About a year ago, Google shook up how they display local search results moving away from 7 map listings in search results to only 3 listings.
-With 4 less spots up for grabs, this particular update made it more competitive for many local businesses to show up for relevant local search queries.
+About a year ago, Google shook up how they display local search results moving away from seven map listings in search results to only three listings.
+With four fewer spots up for grabs, this particular update made it more competitive for many local businesses to show up for relevant local search queries.
 While this update left a handful of businesses out of luck, it also increased the likelihood of the 3-pack appearing, making Local SEO strategies much more important.
 In a study last year from seoClarity, it was found that the 3-pack shows in 93% of searches with a local intent versus around 25% with the 7-pack previously.

 Fast forward a year later, and Google is shaking up local search results again with a change that could be in favor of a lot of businesses who have found it tough to get visibility in the 3-pack.

 Google is expected to add a paid ad to the 3-pack space late this quarter.
 When this was originally announced, there was some speculation based on an image seen at SMX that it would be 1 ad and 2 organic listings.
 However, early sightings of test ads in the UK have shown a layout with 1 paid ad and 3 organic spots.